jim-schwoebel/allie/features/readme.md

 ## [Settings](https://github.com/jim-schwoebel/allie/blob/master/settings.json)

-Here are some features settings that can be customized with Allie's API.
-Settings can be modified in the [settings.json](https://github.com/jim-schwoebel/allie/blob/master/settings.json) file.

-Here are some settings that you can modify in this settings.json file and the various options for these settings:
+Here are some settings that you can modify in this [settings.json file](https://github.com/jim-schwoebel/allie/blob/master/settings.json) and the various featurization options for these settings:

 | setting | description | default setting | all options |
 |------|------|------|------|